enonic/old-xp-doc/doc/operations/clustering.rst

 discovery.zen.minimum_master_nodes
 ##################################

 This is the most important setting to set correctly to ensure cluster data integrity.
-A node will not accept request before the number of 'minimum_master_nodes' are met.
+A node will not accept requests before the number of
+'minimum_master_nodes' are met.
 For instance, in a 3 node cluster with 3 master nodes and 'minimum_master_nodes' setting of '2', imagine that one of the nodes loose connection to the two other nodes.
 This node will only see one possible master node (itself) and will not accept requests.
 The remaining two other nodes will still work, and when the lost node reconnects again, it will get the fresh data from the other nodes and rejoin the cluster.

 ..
 IMPORTANT::

    As a rule of thumb, this setting should be set to N/2+1, where N is the total number of nodes.
-So for a 5 nodes cluster, discovery.zen.minimum_master_nodes =    5/2+1 = 3 (rounding down to the nearest integer)
+So for a 5 node cluster, discovery.zen.minimum_master_nodes =    5/2+1 = 3 (rounding down to the nearest integer)

 So what about a 2 node cluster?
 It will be impossible to avoid a possible split-brain scenario with this setup.
-Its highly recommended to add one node as a tie-breaker.
+It's highly recommended to add one node as a tie-breaker.
 This node may act as a dedicated master node (with `node.data = false`, see :ref:`cluster-stability-settings`) which enables it to run on less expensive hardware since it will not handle any external requests.

 ..
 TIP::

     **Why nodes leave the cluster**

-    There are 2 main reasons why cluster nodes leaves the cluster
+    There are 2 main reasons why cluster nodes leave the cluster

      #.
 Network failure
      #.
 Node not responding